ssadedin/bpipe/docs/Guides/ResourceManagers.md

 integration with third-party Resource Manager software to run commands that are part of your pipeline in this kind of environment.
-Out of the box Bpipe supports  [Torque PBS](https://adaptivecomputing.com/cherry-services/torque-resource-manager/), Sun / Oracle Grid Engine, and Platform LSF.
-Others can be integrated if you implement a simple adapter shell script that can relay commands between Bpipe and the resource manager software.
+Out of the box Bpipe supports  [Torque PBS](https://adaptivecomputing.com/cherry-services/torque-resource-manager/), Sun / Oracle Grid Engine, and SLURM.
+Others can be integrated if you implement a simple adapter shell script that can relay commands between Bpipe and the resource manager software, or if you want to customise more than that, a Groovy class that you add to Bpipe's classpath.

 ## Using a Resource Manager